techmyth/techmyth.github.io/content/posts/pwsh-vmware-powercli-get-datastore-info.en.md

 PS C:\Users\jocolon>
 ```

-Like most Powershell commands, the PowerCLI commands allow the use of **[“Pipeline”](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_pipelines?view=powershell-7.2)**.
-If we use the **“Get-VMHost”** command to get the ESXi servers together with the “Get-Datastore” command you can further filter the content of the Datastore connected to the server.
+Like most Powershell commands, the PowerCLI commands allow the use of [Pipeline](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_pipelines?view=powershell-7.2).
+If we use the `Get-VMHost` command to get the ESXi servers together with the `Get-Datastore` command you can further filter the content of the Datastore connected to the server.

 ```text
 PS C:\Users\jocolon> Get-VMHost -Name esxsvr-00f.pharmax.local | Get-Datastore